mantiumai/chirps/docs/development.md

 ## Overview

 The Scan application provides functionality for managing scans and their results.
-Scans are executed against an asset using a selected policy, which consists of a set of rules.
+Scans are executed against one or more assets using selected policies, each of which consists of a set of rules.
 The results of the scan include the findings for each rule.

 ## Models